 Inclusive design is a crucial aspect of user interface design in video games.
 Accessibility in gaming refers to creating usable and enjoyable interfaces for players with disabilities or limitations.
 Designing for accessibility ensures that all players can participate and enjoy the game and presents an opportunity for game developers to tap into a broader market.

-Accessible user interface design can encompass various elements, such as customizable controls, subtitles or captions for hearing-impaired players, colorblind-friendly visuals, and different difficulty levels or assistance options.
+Accessible user interface design can encompass various elements, such as customizable controls, subtitles or captions for hearing-impaired players, colorblind-friendly visuals, video size, and different difficulty levels or assistance options.
 These considerations make the game more accessible to players with a wide range of abilities, fostering inclusivity and improving the overall player experience.

 The Future of Video Game Interaction